AANasr97/Basic-Python-Tasks-and-Projects/README.md

 ## 07 - Data Collecting - Web Scraping - Books
 A script that uses web scraping to collect book data from a website.

+## 08 - Design and Analysis of E-Books Database
+A script that uses web scraping to collect book data from a website then build a database for it and analyze the database using MySQL.